-The WBMT website was launched in 2010.
+The first WBMT website was launched in 2010.
 Identifying itself via the internet was an important first step in the evolution of WBMT branding.
-Substantial effort is continually placed on posting current documents, such as meeting minutes, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., one millionth transplant announcement in early 2013, consensus statements, etc.).
-Plans for modernization and updating of the WBMT website are underway in 2020.
+In 2020 a new version of the website was launched: wbmt.org.
+Substantial effort is continually placed on posting current documents, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., one millionth transplant announcement in early 2013, consensus statements, latest versions of the Bylaws and Houserules, etc.).